Youth and Family Services Projects

 For more information, contact Chanelle Delgado, Youth Services Administrative Program Manager.

-Santa Fe County funds TBD to provide family support services for caregivers and family members of children or adolescents struggling with behavioral health concerns.
+SERNA SOLUTIONS - Santa Fe County supports and provides funding to Serna Solutions to offer family support services for caregivers and family members of children and adolescents facing behavioral health challenges. https://sernasolutionsllc.com/